gkpiccoli/gkpiccoli/README.md

 # About me 🧔🇧🇷 #

-I'm Gustavo K. Piccoli, now i'm preparing to be a full stack developer!
+I'm Gustavo K. Piccoli, now I'm preparing to be a full stack developer!
+I currently programing with Dart/Flutter and code every day.

 🌱 I’m currently learning: